Use your keyboard arrow keys to navigate

 Insights

-60% of respondents claimed that the event was an important factor in their decision to visit the North Rock Council area.
-28% said it made no impact on their decision to visit the area.
+60% of respondents stated that the event was either the only reason (24%) or very important (36%) in their decision to visit the Shire of North Rock area.
+13% said it was less important and 28% said the event had no impact on their decision.

 Unsplash — Photo: Marie Michele